zcash/lcwg/README.md

 ### Who Manages the Meetings
 Pacu & Adi facilitates and records the meetings.

 The meetings are independent of any organization.
-However, Pacu & Carter are employees of the Electric Coin Co.
 Meeting notes can be found [here](https://docs.google.com/document/d/1dF_Drs56ErV6wJgFmbzpdN-cINshKCsB61D92NS2JDg/edit).

 ### Previous Meetings